linusjaderlund/spaceshuttle/README.md

 ### cleanServerPath

-By setting this to `true` **spaceshuttle-deploy** will create a temporary directory and upload everything from the local path to that directory.
-Once the transfer is done the old server path/directory will be deleted and the temporary directory will be renamed and replace the deleted one.
-Setting this to `true` requires `serverPath` to point at a directory on the server and not its root, this is due to security reasons. **Warning**: be very cautious when setting this to `true` since everything on the server will be deleted.
+By setting this to `true` **spaceshuttle-deploy** creates a temporary directory and uploads everything from the local path to that directory.
+Once the transfer is complete, the old server path/directory gets deleted, and the temporary directory gets renamed to replace the deleted ones.
+Setting this to `true` requires `serverPath` to point at a directory on the server and not its root, this is due to security reasons. **Warning**: be very cautious when setting this to `true` since everything on the server gets deleted.
 **default**: `undefined/false`